kensho-technologies/graphql-compiler/README.md

 applicable classes are in `graphql_compiler/cost_estimation/statistics.py`.
 Currently, two classes are implemented:
 - `Statistics`, an abstract base class that describes the interface the cost estimator expects for statistics.
-This allows users to create their own implementations for the statistic class.
+This allows users to freely create their own implementations of statistics.
 - `LocalStatistics`, an implementation of `Statistics`, where the statistics are provided during initialization, and can't be modified thereafter.